 Due to most of my role-playing time being devoted to an ongoing, private story line, I’m rarely in the market for spontaneous role-play.
 However, when under the “RP” online status in a public area in game, I’m usually open to approach.
 I do not generally respond to out-of-character (OOC) approaches and vastly prefer in-character (IC) ones.
+I only RP in private channels (/tell or /party, generally).
 For those interested in E/M-themed RP, Alahra’s profile here offers more relevant details, in addition to the background information below.

 The Matron’s Daughter

 Though she does not take pride in or often acknowledge it, Alahra is the firstborn daughter of Ahrane Valkhir, a cold and calculating tribal matriarch who, several years before the birth of her daughter, wrested control of her tribe from its former council, consolidating tribal rule beneath her will alone.
 As the matron’s eldest daughter, Alahra’s first responsibility is to one day accept the matronship from her mother, and her second is to provide the family line with an heir (a daughter, of course) to consolidate her line’s control of the tribe for the next generation.